alexjota/Kraken/README.md

 If you start debugging, the website and the Cloud service should fire up.
 It usually takes a bit, but I guess it depends on your environment.
 You can then execute the DepthRecorder project independently to start the Kinect depth sensor sample and record events.

+The single-worker branch

+An alternative approach.
+Alerts are pushed directly to the website.
+No worker and queue in the middle.

 Read the following blog post for more context: http://blogs.southworks.net/ajezierski/2014/11/10/azure-event-hubs-the-thing-and-the-internet/